QTechTheory/VQD/SemiconductorSpin/README.md

 ## Parameters

+The following configuration takes inspiration from a device at the University of Delft: six-qubit silicon device based on this [reference](https://doi.org/10.1038/s41586-022-05117-x).
+Device architecture is pictured above (see **Characteristics**).

 - Time unit is **microseconds** ($\mu s$)
 - Frequency unit is **megahertz (MHz)**

-Here is an example of setting up a virtual device with quite realistic parameters.
-The following device is a six-qubit device based on this [reference](https://doi.org/10.1038/s41586-022-05117-x).
+The code below can be directly copied and executed.
 ```Mathematica
 Options[SiliconDelft] =
   {